- Music Classes & Lessons

 Private Lessons

-When registering for Merit’s private lessons, keep in mind that enrollments span the full academic year: fall, spring, and summer semesters.
+When registering for Merit’s private lessons, keep in mind that enrollments span the full academic year: fall and spring semesters.
 If needed, day, time, and length changes can be made to your private lesson package at any time.

 If you wish to change the length of your lesson, you must submit this request in writing to the Student Services Department.